Last updated on May 13, 2022 - My Free Marketing newsletter 👀

 1- The Process, not the outcome, helps you throughout life.

-Recently, at AppSumo our goal was to get 3,333 members to join How to Make a $1,000 a month business.
+A few years back, at AppSumo our goal was to get 3,333 members to join our previous course How to Make a $1,000 a month business.
 In January of 2013 it seemed like an extremely daunting goal.
 When we finally reached it in October, I got a bit confused and saddened about what to do next.
 When I reflect on it, the hardest times accomplishing the goal were the most

 rewarding, not the

 The first night of my trip to Goa, India I tried to scooter home but had no idea how to get there.
 It took me 45 minutes.
 The next day I looked up my destination and plotted a way to get there.
 It took me only took me 15 minutes.
 That’s a 3x improvement, 300%.

 These two points seem to conflict...and they do...but they also play together nicely.